nugent68/frankenblast-host/README.md

 Code for **rapid transient host association**, **photometry**, and **stellar population modeling**.

+**FRANKENBLAST IS IN ALPHA TESTING UNTIL THE PAPER IS SUBMITTED** thank you for your patience!

 ## 📖 Citation
 If you use **FrankenBlast**, please cite: